jshawtime/saywhatwant/READMES-current/147-POLLING-REFETCH-ALL-DELAY.md

 **Tags:** #polling #performance #timestamp #refetch-delay #inefficiency
 **Created:** October 25, 2025
-**Status:** 🔴 CRITICAL - Causes 20+ second delays
+**Status:** ✅ FIXED - Cache polling implemented for both frontend and PM2 bot

 ---

 ## Executive Summary

-Frontend polling refetches ALL messages since page load on every poll (every 5 seconds), instead of only fetching NEW messages since last poll.
-This causes massive inefficiency where the same 9-10 messages are refetched repeatedly, filtered, and saved to IndexedDB over and over.
-When a new AI response arrives, it must wait for the next poll cycle to be included in the "all messages since page load" fetch, causing 20+ second delays.

-**Impact:** AI responses that hit KV immediately take 20+ seconds to appear in frontend due to inefficient polling strategy.
+Discovered two critical polling inefficiencies causing 15-20 second delays for AI responses to appear in frontend: (1) Frontend polling used `pageLoadTimestamp` instead of `lastPollTimestamp`, refetching all messages since page load repeatedly, and (2) Both frontend and PM2 bot used `fresh=true` which triggered slow cursor pagination (10-15 seconds to scan thousands of KV keys) instead of fast cache reads (<100ms).

+**Root cause:** `fresh=true` was intended for "real-time" data but actually caused massive delays due to cursor pagination overhead scanning entire KV keyspace.

+**Solution:** Remove `fresh=true` and use cache for both frontend and PM2 bot.
+Cache is updated on every POST, so it's always current.
+Cache reads are 100x faster than cursor pagination.

+**Impact:** Reduced AI response display time from 20+ seconds to ~5 seconds (one poll cycle).

 ---